US banking market, mapped

 4,500

-• Anchor on the FDIC.
-The FDIC Quarterly Banking Profile for Q4 2024 reports 4,517 FDIC-insured commercial banks operating roughly 71,000 branches.
-That is the canonical number for the US banking market.
-We cite it directly rather than back-computing our own.
+• Start from the depository universe.
+The Orbital data team tracks insured commercial banks and their branches as of the June 2026 snapshot.
+That is the canonical number for the US commercial-banking market.
+We publish it directly rather than back-computing our own.

 • Resolve each branch to the holding company.
 A Chase branch in Tucson and a Chase branch in Tampa roll up to JPMorgan Chase & Co.
 (NYSE: JPM).
 We surface both the branch-level address and the parent so you can target by region and by parent procurement seat.